EVERSE-ResearchSoftware/RSQKit/pages/tasks/task_automation_github_actions.md

 ### Description

-{% tool "github-actions" %} is a powerful [automation tool](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) ([continuous integration (CI)](https://docs.github.com/en/actions/about-github-actions/about-continuous-integration-with-github-actions) and [continuous delivery (CD)](https://docs.github.com/en/actions/about-github-actions/about-continuous-deployment-with-github-actions) platform) that allows you to define workflows (called `actions`) for your repository that help automate tasks such as building, testing and deploying code.
+{% tool "github_actions" %} is a powerful [automation tool](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) ([continuous integration (CI)](https://docs.github.com/en/actions/about-github-actions/about-continuous-integration-with-github-actions) and [continuous delivery (CD)](https://docs.github.com/en/actions/about-github-actions/about-continuous-deployment-with-github-actions) platform) that allows you to define workflows (called `actions`) for your repository that help automate tasks such as building, testing and deploying code.
 GitHub Actions enable you to streamline development processes and improve efficiency.

 ### Considerations